amoe/allen-moronuki/allen_moronuki_notes.md

 It is quite weird because its signature is bound by the type at the result site.
 It's insane that you can be polymorphic in the return value in this way.

+interactiveVigenere seems to work successfully.

+    Enter a keyword (any values are fine).
+    ALLY
+    Enter a message (it must be in all upper case).
+    MEETATDAWN
+    The cipher-text is: MPPRAEOYWY

 # 2020-02-03

 ## Chapter exercises